The LARB Quarterly Journal

 The forthcoming summer issue of the Quarterly Journal emphasizes an exciting selection of new poetry from emerging poets.
 It also includes new work from fiction-writer and critic Frederic Tuten, longtime science journalist Greg Crister, novelist Mary Kay Zuravleff, and award-winning memoirist Louise Steinman, among many others.
 The Journal’s pages also include works by artists at the vanguard of contemporary visual art.

 The LARB Quarterly Journal is a testament to the fact that print is still thriving as readers continue to have a profound appetite for curated, edited, smart and fun opinion, written by the best writers and thinkers of our time.

-We’ve carefully selected these articles, poems, interviews and essays—all written exclusively for this publication—for readers of just about any interest.
+These carefully selected articles, poems, interviews and essays — all written exclusively for this publication — appeal to readers with wide-ranging interests and a love for the literary.
 The new issue of the LARB Quarterly Journal includes:

 - Feature essays by Frederic Tuten, Deb Durham, Greg Critser, Liska Jacobs, Lynne Sharon Schwartz, Ashley Rindsberg, Alissa Wilkinson, Louise Steinman, Brian Hanrahan, Steven Belletto, Gavin Tomson, and Mary Kay Zuravleff.